garystafford/kstreams-on-msk/README.md

 ## Local Docker Version of Kafka

 Local Dockerized version of Apache Kafka 2.8.1 (same as Amazon MSK version used in demo) and ZooKeeper for debugging project.
+Using unauthenticated Kafka configuration.

 ```shell
 # create Apache Kafka and ZooKeeper containers locally